-Pest Management Technicians have access to a wider variety of rodent solutions including single dose anticoagulant baits that will deliver a lethal dose resulting in mortality within a few days of ingestion.
-Termico Technicians are skilled at detecting rodent evidence, identifying species, recognising entry points and determining the best course of action to achieve control.
-A combination of eradication methods are sometimes necessary.
+Our pest control technicians have access to a wider variety of rodent solutions including single dose anticoagulant baits that will deliver a lethal dose resulting in mortality within a few days of ingestion.

 Gnawing can damage buildings and equipment, books, upholstery and food packaging but more significantly, stripping of electrical wires can result in destructive fires.

 Droppings are the most likely evidence revealing the presence of rodents within a building.
 Baited snap traps can be strategically placed and are particularly useful when chemical control is undesirable.
 Smokers should wear gloves when handling attractant baits as rodents are strongly repelled by the smell of nicotine.